Submit an RFP

 American Revolutionary Trail

 "The Redcoats are coming!"
 A cry heard as patriots fought the British in Westchester.
 George Washington commanded the war from the Hudson Valley area, living close to the troops that would bring our nation to independence.
 Sense the life of a patriot as you learn about Westchester's important role in the founding of our country.
-For more information and history videos, please visit Revolutionary Westchester 250.
+For more information on Westchester's history and heritage, and a calendar of events, please visit Rooted in Westchester.

 Jacob Purdy House